EndPointCorp/end-point-blog/2010/03/04/riak-install-on-debian-lenny.html.md

 "
 ```

-(I have other scripts for preparing the box post-OS-install, but I don't think they impact this particular part of the process.)
+(I have other scripts for preparing the box post-OS-install, but I don’t think they impact this particular part of the process.)